hjacobs/tech.zalando.com/posts/introducing-zalo.md

 .. tags: Draft,de_DE
 .. author: ToDo
 -->

--Intro (link to first article, logistics team in zalando, our warehouses, switch complete from v1 to v2) - Functionality (introducing in how Zalos supports the general logistics features) (automation conveyor belts) - Development (A daily view on how Zalos gets developed, departments, teams - also ef, daily work) - Aim and Future plans (new wmo? volume scanner, printing, line-sorter, crazy stuff we can't imagine, mönchengladbach)
+* Intro (link to first article, logistics team in zalando, our warehouses, switch complete from v1 to v2)
+* Functionality (introducing in how Zalos supports the general logistics features) (automation conveyor belts)
+* Development (A daily view on how Zalos gets developed, departments, teams - also ef, daily work)
+* Aim and Future plans (new wmo? volume scanner, printing, line-sorter, crazy stuff we can't imagine, mönchengladbach)